ZestyOwl/BL2-Playthrough-Randomiser/README.md

 # BL2-Playthrough-Randomiser
 A Bash based randomiser for generating Borderlands 2 Playthrough ideas.
-The BL2 Playthrough Randomiser - By ZCO
+The BL2 Playthrough Randomiser - By ZCO.
-Currently only compatible with Linux
+Currently only compatible with Linux.

 Installing:
 1) Download the BL2.tar.gz file